 “Personas anchor product design and development, marketing and sales, and even customer success to tangible user archetypes.
 Personas define the company’s strategy of which customers to pursue and which not to.”

-Use your user feedback as a way to understand what your users want to accomplish and use the information to create strategies to keep them in the customer journey moving towards retention.
+Use the feedback you get at this stage as a way to understand what your users want to accomplish and leverage this information to help them succeed.

-2. What drew you to this product?
-Why are you using it?
+2. What problem are you trying to solve with this product?

 You build products based on your users’ needs.As those needs change, so should your product.
 Failing to do so will eventually drive your customers away to find something else that solves their current problem.